williambailey/go-envtmpl/README.md

 - [trimSuffix](#trimsuffix) - Remove trailing suffix.
 If the string doesn't end with the suffix then it's unchanged.
 - [upper](#upper) - Convert to upper case.
 - [uuid](#uuid) - Create a random (v4) UUID.
+- [wordWrap](#wordwrap) - Wraps text to a given number of runes.
+Any existing white space is lost in the transformation.

 ### base64Encode